agi-merge/waggle-dance/README.md

 - `./apps/nextjs/src`: Next.js app source code.
 - `./apps/nextjs/pages/api`: Next.js API routes.
 - `./packages/chain/src`: Model chain business logic and backend services.
+Contribute and help

+To help the project you can:

+Upvote the Reddit post about LocalAI.

+Hacker news post - help us out by voting if you like this project.

+If you have technological skills and want to contribute to development, have a look at the open issues.
+If you are new you can have a look at the good-first-issue and help-wanted labels.

+If you don't have technological skills you can still help improving documentation or add examples or share your user-stories with our community, any help and contribution is welcome!

 ## 🏃 How to Run